AGoblinKing/theiaology/README.md

 https://theiaology.com/sandbox#dev

-Share your .theia files in a public GitHub repository called theiaology.com and you can load .theia files from it.
+Share your .fate files in a public GitHub repository called theiaology.com and you can load .fate files from it.

-ie: https://theiaology.com/username/a_city would resolve to github.com/username/theiaology.com/blob/main/a_city.theia
+ie: https://theiaology.com/username/a_city would resolve to github.com/username/theiaology.com/blob/main/a_city.fate

 ## Quick Start